marekkarbarz/EntityFramework.Docs/entity-framework/ef6/entity-framework-fluent-api-configuring-and-mapping-properties-and-types.md

 The Entity Framework convention for primary keys is:

-1. Your class defines a property whose name is “ID” or “Id”
+1. Your class defines a property whose name is ?ID? or ?Id?
-2. or a class name followed by “ID” or “Id”
+2. or a class name followed by ?ID? or ?Id?

 To explicitly set a property to be a primary key, you can use the HasKey method.
 In the following example, the HasKey method is used to configure the InstructorID primary key on the OfficeAssignment type.